 20) Greek Orzo Salad

-Chicken thighs stay juicy, which makes leftovers much more enjoyable.
-Depending on size, two small to medium cooked thighs will get you near (or above) 30g protein.
-To avoid cooking more than once, roast all your vegetables together in one pan.
-A squeeze of lemon will brighten it up.
+Chicken thighs stay juicy, leftovers seem a lot more exciting.
+Cooked chicken thighs have about 30g protein, and two small to medium thighs will get you equal to (or over) 30g protein.
+If you want to minimize cooking sessions, roast all your veggies together in one pan.
+A little lemon juice will freshen it up!

 22) Turkey Burger Salad

-Skip the bun and turn a turkey burger into a straightforward high-protein lunch.
-A single large patty can provide close to 30g, and it is also good with a bagged salad kit for convenience.
-Don’t mix in the dressing until you are about to eat.
-For carbs, you can include a small whole-wheat roll or a piece of fruit.
+You can sub the bun and turn the turkey burger a straightforward high-protein lunch.
+One simple meal idea you can follow includes a big platter.
+A large single patty can offer nearly thirty grams, and paired with a pre-packaged salad kit, it can make for a great easy meal option.
+Don’t add the dressing to the salad until you’re ready to eat.
+As for carbs, you can add a small whole wheat roll or a portion of fruit.

 23) Sushi Bowl

-You get’s the sushi experience without all the rolling.
-Add rice and crunchy cucumber to cooked salmon (leftovers work great) or a tuna pouch.
-Adding a splash of soy sauce, and a bit of mayo, or Greek yogurt mixed with sriracha makes it feel like a treat.
-Pack seaweed snacks separately and crumble them on top during lunch.
+You get the sushi experience without the rolling.
+Just add some rice and crunchy cucumber to your cooked salmon (leftover works great) or a tuna pouch.
+Soy sauce + mayo or Greek yogurt (add some srircha if you wish) is a nice addition.
+Seaweed snacks can be packed separately and crumbled on top at lunch.

 24) Steak Farro Salad

-If you ever prepare steak for dinner, it would be wise to set some aside for lunch.
-Slice it thinly and mix with farro and greens so it feels like a composed salad, not merely leftovers.
-A quick vinaigrette with some parmesan ties everything together.
-You don’t have to reheat the meat if you prefer to eat it at room temperature.
+If you cook steak for dinner, it is worth saving some for lunch.
+Slice it thin and mix it with farro and greens so it becomes a salad and not just leftovers.
+A quick vinaigrette with some parmesan a.
+Cold or room temperature, you don’t have to reheat the meat.

 26) Chicken Broccoli Alfredo